 \section{Abstract}

-A common assumption in modern microeconomic theory is that choice should be rationalizable via a binary preference relation, which \citeauthor{Sen71a} showed to be equivalent to two consistency conditions, namely~$\alpha$ (contraction) and~$\gamma$ (expansion).
-Within the context of \emph{social} choice, however, rationalizability and similar notions of consistency have proved to be highly problematic, as witnessed by a range of impossibility results, among which Arrow's is the most prominent.
-Since choice functions select \emph{sets} of alternatives rather than single alternatives, we propose to rationalize choice functions by preference relations over sets (set-rationalizability).
-We also introduce two consistency conditions,~$\widehat\alpha$ and~$\widehat\gamma$, which are defined in analogy to~$\alpha$ and~$\gamma$, and find that a choice function is set-rationalizable if and only if it satisfies~$\widehat\alpha$.
-Moreover, a choice function satisfies~$\widehat\alpha$ and~$\widehat\gamma$ if and only if it is \emph{self-stable}, a new concept based on earlier work by \citeauthor{Dutt88a}.
-The class of self-stable social choice functions contains a number of appealing Condorcet extensions such as the minimal covering set and the essential set.
+Rationalizability and similar notions of consistency have proved to be highly problematic in the context of social choice, as witnessed by a range of impossibility results, among which Arrow's is the most prominent.
+We propose to rationalize choice functions by preference relations over sets of alternatives (\emph{set-rationalizability}) and introduce two consistency conditions,~$\widehat\alpha$ and~$\widehat\gamma$, which are defined in analogy to Sen's~$\alpha$ and~$\gamma$.
+We find that a choice function satisfies~$\widehat\alpha$ if and only if it is set-rationalizable and that it satisfies~$\widehat\alpha$ and~$\widehat\gamma$ if and only if it is \emph{self-stable}, a new concept based on earlier work by Dutta.
+The class of self-stable social choice functions contains a number of appealing Condorcet extensions.